kbkuba/waterfall-gantt-chart/README.md

 Executive Gantt Chart Generator

 A single-file, zero-dependency, interactive web application for generating clean and professional-looking Gantt charts.
 This tool is designed to quickly turn project data from a spreadsheet into a high-quality visual perfect for executive summaries, portfolio reviews, and presentations.

-(Action Required: Replace the link above with a URL to a screenshot of your tool in action.
-A GIF would be even better!)
-➡️ View Live Demo

-(Action Required: Host the HTML file on GitHub Pages and replace the link above with your live URL.)
 Key Features

     Single HTML File: No servers, no dependencies, no build steps.
 Just one html file you can open anywhere.